robocode-dev/tank-royale/buildDocs/docs/articles/debug.md

 dotnet run
 ```

-(which assumes you have your project file in the directory where you run the `dotnet` command)
+This assumes you have your project file in the directory where you run the `dotnet` command.

 ## Supply a server secret